- Abortion & Termination of Pregnancy

 Here is some information on keeping you and your baby well during pregnancy, as well as some helpful tips for you & your partner/whanau.

-It is important to consider stopping smoking or at least cutting back during pregnancy and when your baby is born.
+Smokefree: it is important to consider stopping smoking or at least cutting back during pregnancy and when your baby is born.
 You can call Quitline on 0800 778 778 or visit Quit.org to get help with this.
 Your LMC can prescribed you smoking cessation products such as patches or lozenges, as well as providing you with emotional support.
+There is more information on quitting smoking in pregnancy here.

 Danger signs in pregnancy